faizmokhtar/faizmokhtar.com/content/posts/how-to-have-multiple-screen-previews-in-swiftui.md.md

 ---
-title: How to Have Multiple Screen Previews in Swiftui
+title: How to Have Multiple Screen Previews in SwiftUI
 date: 2020-04-06T12:39:36.964Z
 categories:
   - little-bites